Bullmastiff: Massive But Affectionate Dog

 History Of The Bullmastiff

-Around the turn of the 20th century, the Bullmastiff began to get comprehensive documentation.
+Around the turn of the 20th century, the Bullmastiff received comprehensive documentation.
 At the time, they were responsible for guarding sizable estates against poachers posing a severe threat to gamekeepers.

 Bullmastiff dogs were used as guards and protection to deter poachers and safeguard the gamekeepers’ livelihoods.
-These dogs were strong and brave and would wait patiently until a poacher appeared before attacking.
+These dogs were strong and brave, waiting patiently until a poacher appeared before attacking.

 As time passed, many breeders decided to stop breeding Bullmastiff dogs who were partially mixed with other breeds.
 The final product, a dog that is roughly 60% to 70% mastiff and the remaining Bulldog, is the perfect dog.
 The breeding was successful, and by the early 1920s, the English Kennel Club had given the Bullmastiff official recognition.